shomeier/NemakiWareWiki/Configuration(Repository):-Property.md

 English/日本語
 ***
 # Change properties
-Add properties to be overwrote into:
+Add properties to be overwritten into:
 `<TOMCAT_PATH>/shared/classes/app-server-core.properties`

 # List of properties